-My Home Community Overall Food Insecurity Childhood Food Insecurity SNAP Recipients Percentage State of Alabama Overall Food Insecurity Childhood Food Insecurity SNAP Recipients Percentage
+My Home Community Overall Food Insecurity Childhood Food Insecurity SNAP Recipients Percentage 1 1 1 1 State of Alabama Overall Food Insecurity Childhood Food Insecurity SNAP Recipients Percentage

 Write a few sentences to describe these data.
-Which group has the highest level of poverty?
+Which group has the highest level of food insecurity?
 Which has the lowest?
 How does your home community compare to the State of Alabama?
 Include the percentages in your sentences.